MI-SIM/MI-SIM.github.io/_posts/01-01-17-gettingstarted.md

 ## <a name="qs"></a>Quick Start

-To start the GUI use:
+To start the GUI with default motif ('Syntrophy') and growth function ('Monod') use:

 <pre class="prettyprint lang-matlab">
     <code>